What to do if your plant is becoming spindly

-Spindly, leggy growth is most commonly caused by a plant not getting enough light.
+Spindly or leggy growth can be an indication of improper growing conditions.
+It's most commonly caused by a plant not getting enough light.
 The low light levels result in elongated stems that stretch toward the light and may be tipped by uncharacteristically small or mis-shapen leaves.
 Frequent overwatering can sometimes produce this result as well.

 An excessively long, thin stem